Makenna Myler: Star Runner and Now Mother

 Myler Reassures Women: She is NOT a superhero

-However, although Myler comes off as a superhero, she reinforces the reality of the fact that training during her pregnancy was definitely not easy.
-She notes how it’s crucial to listen to your body and that it’s entirely normal to be slowing down when you’re pregnant.
-Thankfully, she reassures, people who have not had her extensive training are not expected to perform at this level, pregnant or not.
+While Myler comes off as a superhero, she reinforces the fact that training during her pregnancy was definitely not easy.
+She notes that it’s crucial to listen to your body and that it’s entirely normal to be slowing down when pregnant.
+Thankfully, she reassures, people who have not had her extensive training are not expected to and should not perform at this level, pregnant or not.

 “I’ve had to listen to my body and really let myself recover and get a workout in if I can, if my body is feeling it, but they’re definitely few and far between.